artisdom/ifupdown-netns/README.md

   * if it does and the interface is configured, the script will invoke `ifup` for this interface inside the namespace.

-## `zsh` functions to run commands and start a shell in a namespace
+## `zsh` functions to run commands and start a shell in a namespace with a custom prompt
 ```
 nse () {
   if [ $# -lt 2 ]; then